oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 1. The claim value MUST be a valid JSON object.

-2. The claim value object MUST contain a "typ" (type) attribute with a string based value that represents the type of status list referenced.
-The value MUST be equal to that of the "typ" attribute in the "status_list" claim for the referenced status list.

-3. The claim value object MUST contain an "idx" (index) attribute with a numberic based value that represents the index to check for status information in the status list for the current JWT.
+2. The claim value object MUST contain an "idx" (index) attribute with a numberic based value that represents the index to check for status information in the status list for the current JWT.
 The value of this attribute MUST be a non-negative number, containing a value of zero or greater.
 Refer to xx for details on the validation procedure.

-4. The claim value object MUST contain a "uri" attribute with a string based value that identifies the status list containing the status information for the JWT.
+3. The claim value object MUST contain a "uri" attribute with a string based value that identifies the status list containing the status information for the JWT.
 The value of this attribute MUST be a uri conforming to {{RFC3986}}

 ## Status List JWT Format and Processing Requirements {#jwt-status-list-format-and-processing}